youha-info/next-query-state/README.md

 `undefined` only exists in `WT`, and means 'leave value as is'

+If param exists multiple times(`?foo=1&foo=2`), array serializer reads it as array, and other serializers only read the first one.

 When you use `withDefault()`, since there is a default value, `null` is excluded from `T`.
 However, it still exists in `WT` so you can remove key from the URL to set value to default value.